Copycat Olive Garden Chicken Gnocchi Soup Recipe

 Everyone Loves Chicken and Gnocchi soup

 Why does everyone love this recipe?
-I think this is one of those chicken soup recipes everyone loves because it is made with tender gnocchi, juicy chicken, fresh carrots and celery, and a perfectly seasoned chicken broth.
-To accompany this soup, make salad and breadsticks with this classic Olive Garden dish.
+This is one of those chicken soup recipes everyone loves because it is made with tender gnocchi, juicy chicken, fresh carrots and celery, and a perfectly seasoned chicken broth.
+Make salad and breadsticks to so with this soup.

 Ingredients for copycat Olive Garden chicken gnocchi soup.